Fact check: Far right claim media inflating size of protests – DW – 01/22/2024

 Höcke has been described as being particularly radical, and in 2019, a German court ruled that it is not illegal to describe him as a "fascist."

 Other far-right users juxtaposed two images from the Hamburg protest, one published by the city government (archived here) and the other by ZDF (archived here).
-The Alster can be seen on the first image but not on the second.
+The Alster River can be seen in the first image but not in the second.

 With this juxtaposition, users(archived here) purported to show that the number of attendees had been manipulated.
 But an analysis of the two images can help to understand that they show two perspectives of the same place.